-- 6.1 Executive Committee - 6.1.1 AA National Convention 20... will be overseen by an Executive shall consist of the following: - The Chairperson - The Vice Chairperson - The Financial officer - Two serving members of the organisation - The chairperson may co-opt such persons as he may deem necessary to contribute to the success of the Committee. - 6.1.2 The Executive Committee has the right to form sub-committees.
+- 6.1 Executive Committee - 6.1.1 AA National Convention 20... will be overseen by an Executive Committee consisting of no less than five (5) members.
+The committee shall consist of the following:

+- The Chairperson - The Vice Chairperson - The Financial officer - Two serving members of the organisation - The chairperson may co-opt such persons as he may deem necessary to contribute to the success of the Committee. - 6.1.2 The Executive Committee has the right to form sub-committees.
 The decisions made by subcommittees are to be ratified by the Executive Committee at their meeting directly after that of the sub-committee. - 6.1.3 The members of the Executive Committee have stewardship over the assets of the organisation but have no rights to the property of the organisation. - 6.1.4 Executive Committee members are not liable for the obligations and liabilities of the organisation. - 6.2 Powers and Duties of the Executive Committee